hamburgcodingschool/L2C-Python-1804/more_homework.md

 1.
-Write a function that takes a sentence from the use and prints the words, one per line, in a rectangular frame.
+Write a function that takes a sentence from the user and prints the words, one per line, in a rectangular frame.
 For example the sentence "Hello World in a frame" gets printed as:

 ```
 *********